 It happened that the head of the telegraph office, in accordance with his duty, immediately informed the government in Ṭihrán of the way in which Najafí had incited the people to religious persecution.
 A cable soon

-reached Iṣfahán from the court of the shah ordering a stop to all such harrassment.
+reached Iṣfahán from the court of the shah ordering a stop to all such harassment.
 Thus the friends remained unmolested.

 There was a paper by the name of Akhtar which was printed and published in Constantinople.
 Some of the believers subscribed to it.
 In one of its issues, news was read that some of the members of Bahá’u’lláh’s family had united against the beloved Master.
 We also heard reports of this kind from some of the foreign embassies.
 Such things were beyond our imagining, so we denied every such report.
 We knew that the editor of Akhtar was a very obstinate enemy of the Cause and had connections with the Azalís; therefore, we discounted the reports as mere slander.